claresudbery/clare-wiki-ably/pages/think/agile-princ/remote-working-tools-and-tips.md

   - Take minutes for meetings (using a Google Doc means it can be real-time and people can follow along)
+  - SuperWhisper - there's a link to it in [Llewellyn Falco's talk resources](https://github.com/isidore/Talks/blob/master/AgenticAIAndProcessfiles.md "https://github.com/isidore/Talks/blob/master/AgenticAIAndProcessfiles.md") and he seemed to use it as some kind of transcription service during his talk.
+It was very useful when he wanted to write prompts for the AI - he would just talk and get it to transcribe for him.

 ### Audio